Stephanieewelu/Software.Architecture.Packages/README.md

 - Create a dashboard for visualizing package performance metrics.
 - Support for versioning of AI packages.
 - Implement a notification system for package updates.
+- Develop a plugin architecture for custom extensions.

 ## Future Enhancements